Planet Smoothie Franchise Review: Q&A with Craig Accardo

 You also must hire the right people and trust them.
 When I opened the first two stores, I worked 40 to 50 hours a week.
 Once the third and fourth stores opened, it got to be too much.
 I was doing everything from payroll to bookkeeping to managing the stores.

-Now, I am doing the hiring and firing and payroll.
+Now, I am doing the hiring, the firing, and payroll.
 I stop into stores and talk to people, and I can also use camera surveillance in the stores.
 I have the infrastructure in place that lets my staff manage the stores.
 That is key if you have multiple locations.

 How can you be a successful Planet Smoothie franchisee?